The Situation: High-profile money laundering incidents have caught the attention of lawmakers and enforcement authorities in the United Kingdom.

 Changes at the SFO

 Osofsky has previously worked at the FBI and Goldman Sachs.
 She joins the SFO from Exiger, who are the court-appointed monitor for HSBC.
 She inherits an organisation that has faced more than its fair share of uncertainty about its future in recent years.
 The Conservatives' 2017 Election Manifesto pledged to abolish the SFO and transfer its remit to the National Crime Agency ("NCA").
 However, Osofsky has been very clear in asserting her support for an independent SFO.

-The introduction of the National Economic Crime Centre
+Introduction of the National Economic Crime Centre

 In December 2017, the UK Government announced plans to form the NECC.
 Its function is to bring together the knowledge and skills of the United Kingdom's law enforcement agencies in order to coordinate attempts to fight economic crime, with a particular focus on prosecuting money laundering and corruption offences.

 Under the current proposals, the NECC will have the power to "direct" the SFO to conduct investigations, meaning that while the SFO remains a stand-alone agency, it may now have to commence investigations at the behest of another organisation, raising questions over its ongoing independence.
-A similar approach was proposed when the NCA was first established back in 2013, but the plans were subsequently dropped in the face of opposition from the SFO and its supporters.

 Unexplained Wealth Orders